-The NEOS Server offers LOQO for the solution of nonlinearly
+The NEOS Server offers LOQO for the solution of nonlinearly-constrained

-format.
 LOQO is based on an infeasible primal-dual interior-point method and solves

 both convex and nonconvex optimization problems.
-Additional
+Subject to the requirement

 The user must submit a model in AMPL

-The nonlinear program must be specified by a model file with the options
+The problem must be specified in a model file.
+A data file and commands

 files may also be provided.
 If the commands file is specified, it must